 Hardbrücke tram connection

-Hardbrücke station on the tram network
+Hardbrücke railway station integrated into the tram network

 Costs and financing

 The overall costs for the Hardbrücke tram connection amounted to approximately CHF 130 million.
 The canton of Zurich financed the majority of the project with CHF 76 million.
 The federal government contributed another CHF 45 million as part of its traffic programme, and the city of Zurich CHF 8 million.
 The city also contributed CHF 7 million for site management and commercial spaces.